vuetifyjs/vuetify/packages/docs/src/pages/en/getting-started/installation.md

 ---

-- **What is included in the alpha?** { #included }
+- **What is included in the Beta?** { #included }

-  Currently most base functionality of Vuetify is included in the alpha.
+  Currently most base functionality of Vuetify is included in the beta.
 This includes core services such as theme, configuration, and layout.
 A small subset of base components are also included such as grid system, sheets, and buttons.
 For full list of available components, visit the **UI Component** and **API** sections.

 - **When will Vuetify 3 be released?** { #version-3 }

-  Version 3 is currently under development - Alpha is the first step toward this.
+  Beta could take upwards of 2 months.
+Immediately following is a Release Candidate and then final release.
 Follow our progress via our project on [Github](https://github.com/orgs/vuetifyjs/projects/7) or read an overview of what's to come on our [Roadmap](/introduction/roadmap/).

 - **Can I use it with Vite?** { #use-vite }